-Erectile dysfunction could be associated to Peyronie’s disease till 50%1.
+Erectile dysfunction could be associated with Peyronie’s disease till 50%1.
 It is important to define whether it pre- or post-dates the onset of Peyronie’s disease.
 There are several possible causes:

-- Psychologically, an illness is always hard to manage.
-Experiencing pain during the deformity of your penis and during intercourse can lead to a loss of libido, desire and a complex in relation to the deformity of your organ.
+- Psychologically, illness is always hard to manage.
+Experiencing pain during the deformity of your penis and during intercourse can lead to losing libido, desire and a complex in relation to the deformity of your organ.
 During these moments, it is important not to close in on yourself: talk about how you feel, both to your partner and to a health professional (sexologist, for example).

-The extent of the deformation, narrowing or shortening is unique to each person.
-It is therefore essential to adjust the treatment to suit your personal criteria and needs.
+The extent of the deformation, narrowing, or shortening is unique to each person.
+It is therefore essential to adjust the treatment to suit your criteria and needs.
 Consult your urologist for advice on the most appropriate treatment.2

 – Oral Treatment